 These figures refer to the past.
 If the currency of a financial product, financial service or its costs is different from your reference currency, the return and/or costs can increase or decrease as a result of currency fluctuations.
 Source for all data and chart (if not indicated otherwise): UBS Asset

-Management.
-2 Index in the unit class's currency (excluding costs)
+Management Reference Index in currency of share class (without costs)

 Index description